doggen999/dev-environment/README.md

 # dev-environment
-Basic dev environment with Webpack and Babel
+A basic dev environment with Webpack and Babel.

+It's like CRA, but without all the magic and I understand everything that is happening!

 ## Prerequisites
 Node version `16.18.1`